Rarefied gas dynamics: Velocity distribution function

 When the continuum assumption is fulfilled, the molecular nature of the gas is neglected and the spatial and temporal variations of the flow are described in terms of its macroscopic properties such as velocity, density, pressure, and temperature.
 In this case, the Navier-Stokes equations provides the appropriate mathematical model of fluid flows.
 However, the continuum assumption is broken in a rarefied gas flow, therefore a modeling of such a flow is based on the Boltzmann transport equation.
 In this case, the molecular nature of the gas must be considered by means of the velocity distribution function $f(t,\mathbf{r},\mathbf{v})$ where $t$ is the time, $\mathbf{r}$ is a vector of spatial coordinates and $\mathbf{v}$ is a velocity of molecules.
 This function provides a statistical description of the gas on the molecular level.
 Taking moments of the velocity distribution function leads to macroscopic properties of a gas flow, thus providing the connection between microscopic and macroscopic levels.
 The evolution of the velocity distribution function is described by the Boltzmann equation, which is valid for a dilute gas.
 In such a gas, the mean distance between molecules is significantly larger than the molecular size, meaning that the intermolecular collisions are predominantly binary.
 Another important assumption in the derivation of the Boltzmann transport equation is molecular chaos, which means that the velocities of particles during their free motion between collisions are uncorrelated, and independent of their positions.

 When a rarefied gas is restricted by a solid surface, the interaction of the gas molecules with this surfaces should be considered.
 Such an interaction leads to the momentum and heat transfer between the gas and the solid surface.
-This implies that the Boltzmann equation must be accompanied by boundary conditions determined by the gas-surface interaction.
+This implies that the Boltzmann equation must be accompanied by boundary conditions determined by the interaction of gas molecules with the solid walls.